liberland/laws/drafting/drafts/delict-law.md

   b) A co-perpetrator can be one who possesses the required characteristic, qualification, or status, and also one who does not possess the required characteristic, qualification, or status, provided that at least one of the co-perpetrators possesses the required characteristic, qualification, or status.

-### Title 3: Legal Entity Accountability for Delicts
+### Title 3: Legal Entity accountability for Delicts

 #### Article 13: Criteria for Legal Entity as Perpetrator